Six Ways to Help Sales Leaders Protect Revenue Growth During Disruption

 To protect revenue during disruption, CSOs’ major question must be this: how close are you to your people?
 Do you have the people insights needed to embed resilience and agility into your team, to strengthen your culture, and to build the right skills for tomorrow?

-When the answer is ‘yes’, there are six ways to help sales leadership insulate revenue growth from turbulence—and build a sales organisation that’s better placed for tomorrow too.
+When the answer is ‘yes’, there are six ways to help sales leadership insulate revenue growth from turbulence—and build a sales organization that’s better placed for tomorrow too.

 Six strategies for revenue growth: